theAmbassadorsLAB/Timesync-Client/README.md

 - room : String (optional)

 Response:
 - broadcast: Boolean, custom type messages will be broadcasted to all users.
+Defaults to true.
 - hidden: Boolean, hidden rooms will not be listed by the [get_rooms](#server.get_rooms) request.
+Defaults to false.
 - maxUsers: Int, the maximum amount of users that can join this room.
+Defaults to unlimited (0).
 - locked: Boolean, locked rooms won't except any [join_room](#server.join_room) requests.
+Defaults to false.
 - geolocation: Object {latitude, longitude, accuracy}

 ```javascript